 The ROBODOC® Surgical System consists of two components: ORTHODOC®, a three dimensional (3-D) workstation for preoperative surgical planning, and the ROBODOC® Surgical Assistant, a computer-controlled surgical robot utilized for precise bone cavity and joint surface preparation for total hip and total knee replacement surgeries.
 Preoperative planning with ORTHODOC® begins with a CT scan of the patient’s affected joint that is converted into a 3-D virtual bone model that can be manipulated and viewed in any plane.
 The surgeon then selects and positions a 3-D model of the new artificial joint (prosthesis / implant) within the reconstructed CT bone model that best fits the patient’s anatomy.
 Using this surgeon-formulated plan, the ROBODOC® Surgical Assistant precisely mills (cuts) the bone / joint to accept the prosthetic implant.
-The ROBODOC® Surgical System is the only active robotic system cleared by the Food and Drug Administration (FDA) for use in orthopedic surgery in the U.S. Worldwide, the system has been used in over 28,000 total hip and total knee* surgical procedures. [*ROBODOC® is not cleared for total knee replacement surgery in the U.S.].
+The ROBODOC® Surgical System is the only active robotic system cleared by the Food and Drug Administration (FDA) for use in orthopedic surgery in the U.S. Worldwide, the system has been used in over 28,000 total hip and total knee* surgical procedures. [*TKA not for sale in the U.S.].
 ROBODOC® and ORTHODOC® are registered trademarks of Curexo Technology Corporation (CTC).

 Please note that a Glossary of Terms at the end of this section provides definitions of the various medical terms used in this and other sections of the website.